igemsoftware/SYSU-Software-2015/README.md

 We assume that you are a lab server manager and possess the basic ability of deploying a server-based software (or ask students in CS for help).
 You just need to change the `HOST` and `PORT` in `core.py` and re-run `python core.py` to restart the software.

+### Multiple-platfrom development
+If your are a developer who hopes to use CORE on IOS, Android or other platforms, we provide miscellaneous interfaces for further development:

+- Deploy CORE on an accessable server without modifying anything.
+- Access the interface via any platform to retrive/update the information.

 ## Documentation

 Build with `xxxx`

 See in `/docs`

 ## FAQ

 ## Credits

 SYSU-Software-2015

+## LICENSE

+CORE use GLGPL 3.0 license.
+See more details in `LICENSE`.

 ## Version Log